Yusra-Azeem/Task-Manager/README.md

-# React + Tailwind CSS Project
+# Task-Manager

-This is a simple web application built using React and styled with Tailwind CSS.
+The Task Manager application is designed to help you efficiently organize and track your tasks

 ## Table of Contents